Another Sony brand catastrophe in the making

-Once again, Sony is missing the point.
+Once again, the Sony brand is missing the point.
 Its COO, Phil Molyneux, has come up with a zany scheme to give Sony’s new spherical Bluetooth portable speakers a name – by holding a contest.

 That’s backward.
 The correct approach is to conduct research with the target audience and learn what moves them.